These interns took selfies with all 100 senators. Here's what they discovered

 The most fun senator

-Yang and Moreland told NPR the most fun senator was New Jersey Senator Cory Booker, who has a reputation for his warm and personable demeanor.
+Yang and Moreland told NPR the most fun senator was New Jersey Sen. Cory Booker, who has a reputation for his warm and personable demeanor.

 "Senator Booker was just sincerely delightful," Moreland said.
 "And he was so kind and respectful and genuine."